astronomer/docs/learn/testing-airflow.md

 ## Debug interactively with dag.test()

-The `dag.test()` method allows you to run all tasks in a DAG within a single serialized Python process without running the Airflow scheduler.
-The `dag.test()` method allows for faster iteration and use of IDE debugging tools when developing DAGs.
+The `dag.test()` method allows you to run all tasks in a DAG within a single serialized Python process, without running the Airflow scheduler.
+The `dag.test()` method lets you iterate faster and use IDE debugging tools when developing DAGs.

 This functionality replaces the deprecated DebugExecutor.
 Learn more in the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/executor/debug.html).